 You will be notified by email when any party has signed.
 You can also follow the progress in the Erasmus Dashboard.

 Please contact Hanna or Christel if you need help or advice with the OLA.

 If the host institution is unable to sign online and require the learning agreement on PDF or on paper, you can create the PDF yourself in the Erasmus Dashboard.
 You can then send a scanned copy with the three signatures to KHiO in order to complete your Learning Agreement.

-- pay the semester fee and complete the semester registration
+- pay the semester fee and complete the semester registration (at KHiO)

 At the beginning of your stay you will receive 80% of the grant.
 The remaining 20% will be paid once: